brondum03/RISC-V-Team9/individual_statements/Brandon.md

 end
 ````

-Likewise, whenever there is a branch instruction in the execute stage, the BTB is updated based on whether the branch was taken or not.
-If the branch was taken, the BTB entry is updated with the new target address and the valid bit is set.
+Likewise, whenever there is a branch instruction in the execute stage, the BTB is updated with the computed target address.
+This ensures that future predictions have access to the correct target, regardless of whether the current branch was taken or not.

 ````SystemVerilog
 else if (BranchE != 3'b000) begin  // updates on any branch instructions